Sridattasai18/Agri-Vision/README.md

-Got it 🚀 — here’s your **AgriVision README.md**, cleaned, polished, and structured for clarity and professional use.
-I also fixed duplicate filenames (`crop_model (1).joblib` → `crop_model.joblib`, etc.) and ensured all sections flow nicely.

----

 # 🌱 AgriVision - Smart Agriculture Platform

 AgriVision is a **comprehensive AI-powered web application** designed for small and marginal farmers.